IkrashHaroon/python-journey-to-google/README.md

 │       └── problems...
 ├── README.md
 └── roadmap.md

 ```

 🌟 Vision

 I believe in dreaming boldly and working consistently to make it real.
 This repo isn’t just about Python — it’s about resilience, clarity, and growth.
-Each commit is a reminder: Discipline today creates freedom tomorrow. 🏁
+Each commit is a reminder:

+Discipline today creates freedom tomorrow. 🏁

 🤝 Let's Connect!

-If you’re on a similar path or want to collaborate, learn, or share motivation — feel free to reach out.
+If you’re on a similar path or want to collaborate, learn, or share motivation — feel free to reach out!

 📬 Email: ikrashharoon1236@gmail.com

 🌐 GitHub: IkrashHaroon

 ⭐ If this repo inspires or helps you, give it a star!
-It fuels my motivation and encourages me to build in public 🚀
+It fuels my motivation and encourages me to build in public. 🚀

 <h3 align="center">🏁 Closing Note</h3> <p align="center"> This repository marks the end of <strong>Chapter 8</strong> in my Python journey.
 It was a chapter of growth, learning, and consistency that built the foundation for something greater. ✨ </p> <p align="center"> But this is not the end — it’s only <strong>the beginning</strong> of more ambitious projects and problem-solving ahead. <br> 🔜 <strong>Insha’Allah</strong>, upcoming Python repos will focus on <strong>mega projects, advanced DSA, and real-world applications</strong>. <br> The journey toward becoming a <strong>Python Developer at Google</strong> continues. 🌍💻 </p> <p align="center"> <i>Thank you for being part of this journey.
-The best is yet to come.</i> 🌟 <br><br> — With Gratitude,<br> <strong>Ikrash Ibn Haroon</strong> <br> 🐍 <code>#PythonistInProgress</code> </p>
+The best is yet to come.</i> 🌟 <br><br>— With Gratitude,<br> <strong>Ikrash Ibn Haroon</strong> <br>🐍 <code>#PythonistInProgress</code> </p>